 Xavier Long recounts their experience as well as witnessing acts of abuse and violence while in the custody of Colorado Division of Youth Corrections (DYC).
+While at DYC, they experienced various forms of restraint, such as the WRAP and pain compliance techniques.
+Their mother Dawn Romero recalls how Xavier did not receive the supports she were told they would and the importance of raising awareness about the mistreatment that is going on within DYC.

 A new bill in the Arizona State Legislature is designed to slow down access violation lawsuits.
+The Arizona Center for Disability Law and Arizona Disability Coalition-ADC argue that 27 years of the ADA has given businesses more than enough time to comply with civil rights law already.

 Tina Whiteface and Justin Nugpe, Sr. shares how the Medicaid waiver has allowed them to live in the community in Wyoming.